ARBORproject/arborproject.github.io/CREDIT.md

 number of contributors.
 In these cases, we encourage project owners to think about ways of subdividing work into multiple projects, or, if necessary, place a notice on the project page that they already have as many contributors as they can handle.

-### Dormant
+### Inactive: Completed / Dormant

 No project will last forever.
-In some cases, a project will end with a paper or blog; the owners should prominently note that the project has been completed.
+In some cases, a project will end with a paper or blog; the owners should prominently note that the project has been **completed**.
 (As a bonus: suggest future work building on the results, to seed new projects!)
-Similarly, if a project never quite gets off the ground, and no one has time to devote to it, please add a note that it's no longer active--and be welcoming to anyone who eventually does have time in the future.
+Similarly, if a project never quite gets off the ground, and no one has time to devote to it, please remove any owners, and add a note that it's  **dormant**--and be welcoming to anyone who eventually does have time in the future.

 ## Sharing authorship on academic papers and other write-ups